cynthia-obojememe/aws-bootcamp-cruddur-2023/journal/week2.md

 - **Install Daemon Service**
 ```
--- Add the below code to the docker-compose.yml for X-ray daemon
+-- Add the below code to the docker-compose.yml for the X-ray daemon
  xray-daemon:
     image: "amazon/aws-xray-daemon"
     environment: